 - Houston Parks & Recreation Department Curbside Meals – From Monday to Friday at 1pm to 3pm, the Houston Parks and Recreation Department is offering curbside meals for children ages 1 to 18 at one of their dozens of community center sites.
 The meal program will include a snack and lunch through socially distanced distribution.
 Children must be present in order to receive a meal.
 Click here for a list of these locations or call 832-395-7022 for more information.

-- YMCA Food Distribution Sites – Partnering with Houston Food Bank, Montgomery County Food Bank and other community partners, the YMCA is offering distributions across the Greater Houston area for critical food and supplies.
+- YMCA Food Distribution Sites – Partnering with Houston Food Bank, Montgomery County Food Bank and other community organizations, the YMCA is offering distributions across the Greater Houston area for critical food and supplies.
 Click here to view a map of distribution sites and schedules.

 Food Distribution Sites & Pantries Outside Houston